sbacky/sbacky.github.io/_posts/2023-11-19-2023-how-to-use-chatgpt-to-get-current-data.markdown

 ## Conclusion

 It is clear that ChatGPT can surf the web in real time to find deals for Black Friday.
-And in additiona to surfing the web, can also provide detailed analysis and user friendly formatted data all in a single prompt.
+And in addition to surfing the web, can also provide detailed analysis and user-friendly formatted data all in a single prompt.
 I have outlined three different methods that can accomplish this, by using ChatGPT 4 which comes with the ability to surf the web in real time, by using Bing Chat which uses ChatGPT 4 and can surf the web in real time, and by using ChatGPT 3.5 and providing GPT with real time web browsing results.

 [mashable-article]: https://mashable.com/article/chatgpt-black-friday-deals
 [bing-search]: https://bing.com/search?q=robot+vacuums+black+friday+deals.